MattBidewell/twitter_weather_bot/README.md

 var regex = /@ /i;
 ```
 Make sure to leave the @ at the start and a space at the end.

+### TODO:
+Implementation of Emojis to reduce the number of characters in the tweet.
+So far implmentation of the an emoji libary has been done, however tweeting the unicode has proven unsuccessful.